makersacademy/rps-challenge/process.md

 REFACTOR - To integrate the game into the app file, I have replaced sessions with class instance variables.
 This has the added benefit of removing the need for global or class variables.

 PASSED, 100% COVERAGE, RUBOCOP WARNS OF TRIVIAL attr_reader USAGE

+Now that the files are integrated, it remains to build a functioning game.